PDA

 Where to start

-• Introduce pointless choices.
+- Introduce pointless choices.
 Start small.
 Red cup or blue cup.
-This spoon or that spoon.
 Build a habit of offering micro-autonomy before you need cooperation.

 The diagnostic debate will continue.
 The research base will grow.
-What won't change is this: your child is telling you something with their behaviour, and the strategies in this article are about learning to hear it.
+Your child is telling you something with their behaviour, and the PDA parenting strategies in this article are about learning to hear it.